tagazok/my-workshops/static-web-apps/tutorial.md

 ...
 ```

-In a termina, type `npm install` and hit enter.
+In a terminal, type `npm install` and hit enter.
 This will download the dependencies for you in the `node_modules` folder of your Azure Functions App.

 While you are in VSCode, let's install the `Azure Database` extension.
 This will allow you to explore your database and make queries from VSCode without having to go in the portal.
-In the extension menu of VSCode, search for `Azure Database` or go the <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb" target="_blank">online marketplace</a> and click on `Install`.
+In the extension menu of VSCode, search for `Azure Database` or go the <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb" target="_blank">here</a> and click on `Install`.

-### Create our database
+### Create your database

 Go in the Azure portal and search for `Azure Cosmos DB`.
 Once on the product page, click on `Create` at the top left.
-For our application, we are going to use the `Mongo DB` API so select `Azure Cosmos DB API for MongoDB`
+For our application, we are going to use the `MongoDB` API so select `Azure Cosmos DB API for MongoDB`

 * Select your subscription.
 * Select the same resource group you created for your project.
 * Enter a name to itendify your Cosmos DB account.
-This name should be unique.
+(This name should be unique).
 * Select the location where your database is going to be hosted.
 We recommand to use the closest location to your users.
-* Select `Provisioned throughput` as there is a free tier
+* Select `Provisioned throughput` as there is a free tier to it.
 * Select `Apply` when asked if you want to Apply the free tier discount
 * Click on `Review + Create` and then on `Create`.

-Creating the resource may take some time.
+Creating the resource may take some time so grab a cup of hot chocolate and be ready to deal with Cosmos DB!

 Let's go back to VSCode.
 In the Azure Extension, you now have the `Database` tab where you should see the CosmosDB server you just created.
 If you don't see it, just click the refresh button.
 Once you see your server, right click on it, select `Create Database` and give it a name.
 Once your database is created, right click on it, select `Create Collection` and name it `users` as it will be used to store our users.